 Advised Australian private equity firm Anchorage Capital Partners on a share purchase agreement with Woolworths Limited to acquire Dick Smith Electronics.
 Under the agreement, Anchorage will purchase 100% of the business, including 327 stores employing more than 4,500 people.
-Minter Ellison subsequently advised Dick Smith Electronics on its successful $344.5 million Initial Public Offering on the Australian Stock Exchange.
+We subsequently advised Dick Smith Electronics on its successful $344.5 million Initial Public Offering on the Australian Stock Exchange.

 Advised Qantas on the funding for the acquisition of three Boeing 737 aircraft.
 This involved the use of a multiple tranche facility in both Australia and New Zealand.